-Introvert this, extrovert that; Not a day goes by that I don’t see an article that talks about the problems that these personality types face.
+Introvert this, extrovert that… Not a day goes by that I don’t see an article that talks about the problems that these personality types face.

-I have been an extrovert for the better part of my life; or at least I thought I was.
+I have been an extrovert for the better part of my life, or at least I thought I was.
 Come to think of it, maybe I’ve been an introvert all of my life?
 On the one hand, I thrive within the company of others.
 It energizes me, but THEN, it drains me.
 On the other hand, I also enjoy my quiet time alone to reflect, but THEN, I’m lonely and my thoughts are all over the place.

 The ambivert loves social settings and being around others, but we also need our solitude.
 Too much time on either the introvert or extrovert side will make us moody and unhappy.
 Balance is the key for us ambiverts!

 Understanding the Ambivert

-An ambivert is rather balanced for the most part, or at least we try to be; we seek social settings and the company of others and do so quite well.
+An ambivert is rather balanced for the most part, or at least we try to be.
+We seek social settings, like meeting new people, and enjoy the company of others.
 We aren’t overly loud and aggressive like the extrovert can be, but we enjoy being outgoing and do so on our own terms.
-We also enjoy our solitude, but aren’t quite as extreme with it as the introvert.
+We also enjoy our solitude but aren’t quite as extreme with it as the introvert.
 We need both settings rather equally to be fully happy.

 An ambivert also has a pretty good understanding of people overall and different surroundings/settings.
 We are highly intuitive and can sense the emotions of others while likely being able to relate to them in many ways.
 We aren’t afraid to talk, but we also like to observe and listen.
-We are likely to know when to help or stay back.
+Ambiverts are likely to know when to help or stay back.

-The truth is, personality goes way beyond a simple label, but having some understanding about the different traits can help you to understand yourself and others better and perhaps make you more successful in your daily life.
+Having some understanding of the different traits can help you to know yourself and others better and perhaps make you more successful in your daily life.
 So, if you can relate to the above, you just may be an ambivert too.